Virbhadra Singh: Personal life

 Singh was educated at Colonel Brown Cambridge School, Dehradun, St. Edward's School, Shimla and Bishop Cotton School, Shimla and later obtained a BA Honours degree from St. Stephen's College, Delhi.

 He was married to Ratna Kumari, princess of Jubbal in May 1954.
 They had four daughters including Abhilasha Kumari, a former judge who served on the High Court of Gujarat from 2006 to 2018.
 Ratna Kumari died in 1983 after prolonged sickness.

 In 1985, he was married for the second time, to Pratibha Singh, princess of Keonthal.
-Pratibha is currently elected to the Lok Sabha from Mandi.
-She had been elected thrice to the Lok Sabha from Mandi, currently after 2021 bypoll and previously for the first time in 2004 and later in bypoll in 2013.
+Pratibha had been elected thrice to the Lok Sabha from Mandi, for the first time in 2004 and afterwards in 2013 and 2021 bypolls.
 They both had a daughter and a son.
 His daughter Aparajitha Singh is married to the Maharaja of Patiala and former Punjab Chief Minister Capt.
 Amarinder Singh's grandson.
 His son Vikramaditya Singh is currently serving as Member of Legislative Assembly from Shimla Rural constituency.